comit-network/RFCs/RFC-005-SWAP-Bitcoin-basic.md

 ### Deployment

-At the start of the deployment stage, both parties compile the contract into bytes as described in the previous section.
+At the start of the deployment stage, both parties compile the contract as described in the previous section.
 We will call this value `contract_script`.

 To deploy the Bitcoin HTLC, the *funder* must confirm a transaction on the relevant Bitcoin blockchain.